 Please read the new guidelines regarding the use of generative artificial intelligence (GAI) at AU.

-The new rules have been implemented in the individual academic regulations and course descriptions, so please read these to make sure what applies to your course(s).
+The rules have been implemented in the individual academic regulations and course descriptions, so please read these to make sure what applies to your course(s).

 If you wish to make the rules clearer in your course description, please contact your teaching coordinator first.